tristanloper/yt-transcriber/README.md

 Do not paste Hugging Face tokens into chat logs, screenshots, issue threads, or commits.
 If a token is exposed, revoke it and generate a new one.

+Browser cookies are used transiently when needed for restricted or embedded video access, but they should not be exported or committed as project files.

 ## Future improvements

 Possible next steps: